aveklan/smart-parking/README.md

 These components are used to detect if a car is parked in a parking spot.
 They work in pairs, an emitter with a yellow dot on top and a receiver with a red dot.
 The pair is positioned facing each other, at the ends of each parking spot, so that the LED beam emitted by the emitter points directly the receiver.
-If a car is then parked inside a parking spot, the led beam will be interrupted and the car will be therefore detected.
+If a car is then parked inside a parking spot, the led beam will be interrupted, and the car will be therefore detected.

 **10mm LEDs**
 ![LEDs](/images/LED.webp)